yunqing-me/AdAM/README.md

 #### TL, DR:
 ```
-In this research, the proposed method aims to identify kernels in source GAN important for few-shot target adaptation and protect them from distortion.
+In this research, we propose Adaptation-Aware Kernel Modulation (AdAM) for few-shot image generation, that aims to identify kernels in source GAN important for target adaptation.

-After this Importance Probing stage, the model can then perform few-shot adaptation using very few samples from target domains with different proximity.
+The model can perform GAN adaptation using very few samples from target domains with different proximity to the source.
 ```
+#### Code will be available soon

 ## Installation and Environment: